Careers in Chemistry

 Because many graduates want to begin careers as soon as they finish their undergraduate degrees, the school has a career counselor who works with students and University Career Services to find the best position for each individual.
 Companies call the school directly, looking for chemists at all levels.

 The employment picture for chemistry graduates, as for those in other fields, fluctuates with the economy.
 However, chemistry cuts across several disciplines, which improves the odds for chemists.
 This pattern is expected to continue, partly because the wide range of employment opportunities for chemists in industry, government, and education makes their jobs less susceptible to the employment fluctuations of a particular industry.
 Currently, about two thirds of chemistry undergraduates move on to graduate school.

 Starting salaries for a chemist with a B.S. are around $35,000 (1996) while an individual with an M.S. can expect to start at around $40,000 and one with a Ph.D. at $52,000.

 Many of our graduates have gone on to outstanding careers in chemistry and related fields.
-Professor Fred Basolo of Northwestern University received his undergraduate degree in this department and has been recognized nationally for his outstanding contributions to organic and inorganic chemistry.
+Professor Fred Basolo of Northwestern University received his undergraduate degree in this school and has been recognized nationally for his outstanding contributions to organic and inorganic chemistry.
 In 1983 he was elected president of the American Chemical Society (its membership is in excess of 100,000), and he is presently a member of the National Academy of Sciences.
 Many of our graduates have advanced to high positions in business.
 Dr. Robert Gower, for instance, is president and chief executive officer of Lyondell Petrochemical.